Reading How to Draw Landscapes: A Step-by-Step Watercolor Tutorial for Painting Layered Mountains 5 minutes

 BRUSH: MEEDEN Watercolor Paint Brushes Set

 Step 1.
-Wet your paper
+Wet Your Paper

 You don’t want it to be soaking wet but you should see a sheen when you look at it in the light.
 After fully wetting your paper, this is a great time to mix your colors while the water sets in!